 The S&P 500 is a market-capitalization-weighted index of the 500 largest publicly traded companies in the United States.
-It is widely regarded as the single best gauge of large-cap U.S. equities.
+Created on March 4, 1957 by Standard & Poor's (now S&P Global), it is widely regarded as the single best gauge of large-cap U.S. equities and the de facto benchmark for the global investment industry.

 Why It Matters

-The S&P 500 represents approximately 80% of the total U.S. stock market capitalization.
+The S&P 500 represents approximately 80% of the total U.S. stock market capitalization (~$50 trillion as of 2024).
 It serves as the benchmark against which virtually all U.S. fund managers, pension funds, and institutional investors measure performance.
+Over 90% of actively managed U.S. large-cap funds have underperformed the S&P 500 over 15-year periods (source: SPIVA Scorecard).
 When people say "the market," they typically mean the S&P 500.

 Composition

-The index spans all 11 GICS sectors, though technology has become the dominant weight (often 30%+).
-Top holdings include Apple, Microsoft, Nvidia, Amazon, and Alphabet.
-A committee at S&P Dow Jones Indices selects constituents based on market cap, liquidity, and financial viability.
+The index spans all 11 GICS sectors, though concentration has become a concern -- the "Magnificent Seven" tech stocks (Apple, Microsoft, Nvidia, Amazon, Meta, Alphabet, Tesla) represented over 30% of the total index weight by late 2024.
+A committee at S&P Dow Jones Indices selects constituents based on market cap ($18B+ threshold), liquidity, domicile, and financial viability (positive earnings in the most recent quarter and over the last four quarters combined).

 Historical Performance